Guide to Kefalonia: Wild Beauty, Wine Country, and Quiet Escapes

 Asos, Kefalonia

-Eat & Drink: Kefalonian-Style
+Eat and Drink: Kefalonian-Style

 Kreatopita (meat pie) – The island’s signature dish.
 Rich and peppery.